Event Notification Report for July 28, 2023

 A Medical Event may indicate potential problems in a medical facility's use of radioactive materials.
 It does not necessarily result in harm to the patient.

-The following information was provided by the PA Bureau of Radiation Protection (the Department) via email:
+The following report was received via email by the Ohio Bureau of Radiation Protection:

 A Medical Event may indicate potential problems in a medical facility's use of radioactive materials.
 It does not necessarily result in harm to the patient.